Raulitoflying/CS5520-Cafeteria/README.md

 - **NotificationManager.js**: Implements reminders for users to buy coffee at a fixed time each day.
 - **Payment.js**: Handles checkout functionality with payment confirmation.
 - **About.js**: Displays app and team information.
+- **CoffeeDetail.js**: Displays detailed information about a selected coffee, including its description, ingredients, and the option to add it to the cart or mark it as a favorite.
+- **Favorite.js**: Allows users to view and manage their favorite coffees, with the ability to navigate to detailed views of each coffee.
+- **CoffeeSocialInteraction.js**: Provides a platform for users to interact with a virtual coffee expert, ask questions, and receive daily coffee tips and fun facts.

 ## Firestore Collections and Data Model
 - **users**: Stores user profile details (e.g., email, username, avatar).